carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 ~~~
 {: .output}

 This gives you a sense of just how much data comes along with a tweet.
+The final three
+entries are added by the Twitter API to let you know how the tweet was retrieved.

 ## First and last tweets
 Let's look at our `bjules_flat.jsonl` file again.

 Remember our JSONL files are line-oriented, ie: one tweet per line.
 Let's use the
-`head` and `tail` command to create files with two tweets each.
-Better yet, one
+`head` and `tail` command to create files with the first two and last two lines of
-file with all 4.
+our data file.

 The double-greater-than `>>` appends rather than creates.

 ~~~
-!head -n 2 'output_data/bjules_flat.jsonl' > 'output_data/4_tweets.jsonl'
+!head -n 2 'output/bjules_flat.jsonl' > 'output/4_tweets.jsonl'
 ~~~
 {: .language-bash}

 ~~~
-!tail -n 2 'output_data/bjules_flat.jsonl' >> 'output_data/4_tweets.jsonl'
+!tail -n 2 'output/bjules_flat.jsonl' >> 'output/4_tweets.jsonl'
 ~~~
 {: .language-bash}